THE KEY TO SUCCESS OR ENGLISH IS A STUPID LANGUAGE

 . . .

-As the class melded into Map Attack, Sopheap approached my desk for a little assist.
+We were a month into a new semester and my class was involved in a variation of an African Map Attack.’
+Two free homework’s were the prize for the winning team.
+As the class melded into Map Attack, Sopheap approached my desk for a little assist with the English.
 We spread out a map of Africa and read the first question.

-Sopheap studied the map for a minute and put his finger smack in the middle of Lake Victoria.
+Part 1: If you wanted to go fishing in the largest lake in Africa, could you name it?
+Sopheap studied the map for a minute and put his finger smack dab in the middle of Lake Victoria.
 (You knew that didn’t you??)
-Quickly, be pointed to Kenya, Tanzania and Uganda.
-(You didn’t know that did you.)
+Part 1a: What country is this lake in? ( You might know this.)

-“How find the longitude and latitude thing?
-He asked.
+“How you find the longitude and latitude thing?”
+Sopheap asked.

 “Just use the key,” I explained.

 There was an immediate change in his persona.
-Uncharacteristically, Sopheap rapped the side of my desk with his the side of his fist.
+Uncharacteristically, Sopheap tapped the side of my desk with several fingers.
 Veins in his forehead and neck pulsed.
-His gentle demeanor turned to mild rage.
 “English is stupid,” he said under his breath.
 “Where’s key?”
-This question came a bit louder and with a definite air of frustration.
+His question came a bit louder and with a definite air of frustration.

-Some of the students near my desk, who were supposed to be actively engaged in my engaging activity, became more engaged my current engagement.
+Some of the students near my desk, who were supposed to be actively engaged in my engaging activity, became more engaged in my current engagement.
 I laid my fingers on the longitude and latitude keys at the side of the map.
-“Here are the keys.”
-I pointed.
+“These are the keys.”

 “English stupid,” he repeated more lividly.
-Mr. Kind, Proper and Gentle was losing it.
-More kids disengaged themselves from my assignment.
-A wave of muttering as a new interest spread across the room.
-Frankly, I was as dismayed as they were.
-Angry, frustrated behavior was not the norm for Mr. Sopheap.
+The kind, proper and gentle young man from Cambodia was losing it.
+More of my students disengaged themselves from their Map Attacks.
+The conflict in front of the room was definitely more interesting.
+Mutterings leaped from desk to desk.
+I was as dismayed as my class.
+Angry, frustrated behavior was not the norm for Sopheap.